nisisiyishou/Game-based-Learning-System/README.md

 ## 📄 IP & Availability

-This repo contains only public demo assets (videos, screenshots, docs).
+This repo contains only public demo assets (videos, docs).
 _All source code and original data belong to the University and Dr. Faham._
 To request full access, contact the project supervisor or use the university’s internal repository.